 North Beach State Park

 North Beach in Idaho has much more sugary sand, and feels much more like a California Beach.
 The problem with this beach is that there are thousands (literally) of people that go there on a hot summer day.
-Either way, a trip to Bear Lake requires a lot of beach time.
+This is our favorite beach to spend the day at with the shallow beach and lovely sand.

 Garden City has a public beach that does not require a fee, and you can find access to it by going to Garden City Park.
 It’s a little bit of a walk down to the beach, but it’s nice and FREE.